There’s the ascetic, hermit type of silence. Retreat into the woods, dissolve your ego, lose your sense of self, become part of the landscape.

 This was back when I read up to 100 books per month.
 (It was literally all I did.)
 My imagination had a bit too much fuel to cope with.
 Realism was not part of the picture.

-Once, camping in the desert with my parents when I can’t have been older than four or five, we watched a pack of wolves run past the tent.
+Once, camping in the desert with my parents when I can’t have been older than three or four, we watched a pack of wolves run past the tent.

 It’s one of my earliest memories.